Tenancy deposit schemes (landlords)

 What happens if I don’t use the tenancy deposit scheme?

-If you don’t use a tenancy deposit scheme your tenant can apply to the sheriff court either during the tenancy or up to three months after it has come to an end.
-The court can order you to pay your tenant up to three times the amount of the deposit and to fulfil the requirements of the tenancy deposit scheme regulations.
+If you don’t use a tenancy deposit scheme your tenant can apply to the First Tier Tribunal Housing and Property Chamber either during the tenancy or up to three months after it has come to an end.
+The tribunal can order you to pay your tenant a penalty up to three times the amount of the deposit and to fulfil the requirements of the tenancy deposit scheme regulations.